MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/4581839/windows-10-update-history), include:

-* Fix that allows calendar synchronization with Exchange to work when the Device Account's UPN is not equal its SMTP.
+* Fix that allows calendar synchronization with Exchange to work when the Device Account's UPN is not equal to its SMTP address.
 * Adds ability for administrators to [disable the use of Modern Authentication](/windows/client-management/mdm/surfacehub-csp#deviceaccount-exchangemodernauthenabled) during calendar synchronization with Exchange.
 * Ensures that Surface Hub users aren't prompted to enter proxy credentials after the "Use device account credentials" feature has been enabled.
 * Resolves an issue where Windows Update and Store update checks would never complete if a proxy requiring authentication was in use.